 Mohan

-in Gujarat.
-He passed the examination for barrister in 1890 and started practicing
+India on October 2, 1869.
+He passed the examination for barrister in 1890

 by the oppression of Indians by the whites.
-He formulated the path of Satyagraha
+He formulated the path of Satyagraha,

 and protested against the injustice.
 He returned to India in 1916, and took